 Pathology consultation testing

-We value our clients and aspire to offer the highest level of service, which is why both the pathology report and your Mayo Clinic Laboratories account number must accompany pathology consultation requests.
-Your account number is essential for reporting results and billing.
-Please contact Mayo Clinic Laboratories if a new account number is required.
+We aspire to offer the highest level of service, which is why the pathology report and a client’s Mayo Clinic Laboratories account number* must accompany pathology consultation requests.
+The account number is essential for reporting results and billing.
 Pathology reports help our lab positively identify patients and match specimens to orders.
 Minimum information required for the pathology report includes:

 Supplementary information can help our pathologists provide answers.
 We recommend including a cover letter or notes from the medical record that briefly summarize pertinent findings, as well as relevant lab work and radiographic or imaging studies.
 Consultation order requests with missing or discrepant information may be delayed and possibly rejected.
 Please contact Mayo Clinic Laboratories to promptly resolve any issues.

 Our consultation reports often include a pathologic diagnosis.
 Reports occasionally address staging or surgical margin questions.
 If deemed appropriate, multiple specimens and/or cases may be reported.
 If slides are included in the submission, our report indicates which slides were reviewed.
 Unrelated material may not be reviewed.